Using Visual Management to Improve My WorkoutsDecember 30, 2022

 Visual management is imperative for daily accountability.
 And as much as I didn't initially want to put my running times on display for all to see, the visualization makes my improvement all the more satisfying.

 As we enter the new year, it seems as good a time as any to become accountable and determine how to make progress on our 2023 goals.
-Incorporate a visual element into the conversations if you are leading a team (or family discussion) around goals this year.
-Within a work context, when discussing a new strategy or highlighting new expectations for customer engagement, think about how to create a visual representation of this new reality and include it with your text.
+Incorporate a visual element into the conversations if you lead a team (or family discussion) around goals this year.
+Within a work context, when discussing a new strategy or highlighting new expectations for customer engagement, think about creating a visual representation of this new reality and include it with your text.